docusign/code-examples-node/README.md

 ### GitHub repo: [code-examples-node](./README.md)

-This GitHub repo includes code examples for the DocuSign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
+This GitHub repo includes code examples for the Docusign Admin API, Click API, eSignature REST API, Monitor API, and Rooms API.
 By default, the launcher will display the eSignature examples.
 To switch between API code examples, select "Choose API" in the top menu.

 ## Introduction

 This repo is a Node.js application that supports the following authentication workflows:

-* Authentication with DocuSign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
+* Authentication with Docusign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
 When the token expires, the user is asked to re-authenticate.
 The refresh token is not used.

-* Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
+* Authentication with Docusign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 When the token expires, it updates automatically.

 ## eSignature API

 For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use the eSignature API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the eSignature API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the Docusign Developer Center.

 ## Rooms API

 **Note:** To use the Rooms API, you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
-Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
+Examples 4 and 6 require that you have the Docusign Forms feature enabled in your Rooms for Real Estate account.
 For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-For a list of code examples that use the Rooms API, see the [How-to guides overview](https://developers.docusign.com/docs/rooms-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Rooms API, see the [How-to guides overview](https://developers.docusign.com/docs/rooms-api/how-to/) on the Docusign Developer Center.

 ## Click API
 For more information about the scopes used for obtaining authorization to use the Click API, see [Required scopes](https://developers.docusign.com/docs/click-api/click101/auth/#required-scopes)

-For a list of code examples that use the Click API, see the [How-to guides overview](https://developers.docusign.com/docs/click-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Click API, see the [How-to guides overview](https://developers.docusign.com/docs/click-api/how-to/) on the Docusign Developer Center.

 ## Monitor API

-**Note:** To use the Monitor API, you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).
+**Note:** To use the Monitor API, you must also [enable Docusign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).

 For information about the scopes used for obtaining authorization to use the Monitor API, see the [scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).

-For a list of code examples that use the Monitor API, see the [How-to guides overview](https://developers.docusign.com/docs/monitor-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Monitor API, see the [How-to guides overview](https://developers.docusign.com/docs/monitor-api/how-to/) on the Docusign Developer Center.

 ## Admin API

-**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your DocuSign developer account.
-Also, to run the DocuSign CLM code example, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).
+**Note:** To use the Admin API, you must [create an organization](https://support.docusign.com/en/guides/org-admin-guide-create-org) in your Docusign developer account.
+Also, to run the Docusign CLM code example, [CLM must be enabled for your organization](https://support.docusign.com/en/articles/DocuSign-and-SpringCM).

 For information about the scopes used for obtaining authorization to use the Admin API, see the [scopes section](https://developers.docusign.com/docs/admin-api/admin101/auth/).

-For a list of code examples that use the Admin API, see the [How-to guides overview](https://developers.docusign.com/docs/admin-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Admin API, see the [How-to guides overview](https://developers.docusign.com/docs/admin-api/how-to/) on the Docusign Developer Center.

 ## Web Forms API

 The Web Forms API is available in all developer accounts, but only in certain production account plans.
-Contact [DocuSign Support](https://support.docusign.com/) or your account manager to find out whether the Web Forms API is available for your production account plan.
+Contact [Docusign Support](https://support.docusign.com/) or your account manager to find out whether the Web Forms API is available for your production account plan.

 For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/web-forms-api/plan-integration/authentication/).

-For a list of code examples that use the Web Forms API, see the [How-to guides overview](https://developers.docusign.com/docs/web-forms-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the Web Forms API, see the [How-to guides overview](https://developers.docusign.com/docs/web-forms-api/how-to/) on the Docusign Developer Center.

 ## Installation

 ### Prerequisites
-**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip items 1 and 2 as they were automatically performed for you.
+**Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the Docusign Developer Center, skip items 1 and 2 as they were automatically performed for you.

-1. A free [DocuSign developer account](https://go.docusign.com/o/sandbox/); create one if you don't already have one.
+1. A free [Docusign developer account](https://go.docusign.com/o/sandbox/); create one if you don't already have one.
-1. A DocuSign app and integration key that is configured to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication.
+1. A Docusign app and integration key that is configured to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) or [JWT Grant](https://developers.docusign.com/platform/auth/jwt/) authentication.

    This [video](https://www.youtube.com/watch?v=eiRI4fe5HgM) demonstrates how to obtain an integration key.